-I recently read this post again for the first time in nearly eight years.
+I recently read this post again for the first time in nearly twelve years.
 (It was originally published in August of 2010).

 It was fascinating to reflect back on, as it was originally written just two weeks after I’d returned from my big stint in Thailand.
-At the time I know I was terrified of peaking, and that that time would represent the epitome of my major decisions in life.
+I was terrified of the fact that in that moment, I felt like maybe I’d peaked.
+Maybe that Thailand trip would be the best time of my life.
+Those would be the glory days.

 Here’s a video I shot reflecting back on the concept of the glory days, and how quite frankly, they terrify me.